-Too often, companies use mass layoffs and reductions in force (RIFs) as excuses to cover up illegal employment decisions, hoping nobody will figure out (let alone prove) why they selected a particular employee to lose his or her job.
-But no matter whether you were fired or laid off, it is a violation of your employment law rights if your company terminated your employment due to your age, color, disability, marital status, pregnancy, race, religion, national origin, sexual orientation, veteran or military status, or for another legally prohibited reason.
+While there is nothing illegal about an employer eliminating jobs, too often employers in New York and New Jersey use mass layoffs and reductions in force ("RIFs") as excuses to cover up illegal employment decisions, hoping nobody will realize (let alone be able to prove) why they selected a particular employee to lose his or her job.
+But regardless of whether you were fired or laid off, it is a violation of your employment law rights if your employer terminated your employment due to your age, color, disability, marital status, pregnancy, race, religion, national origin, sexual orientation, veteran or military status or for another legally prohibited reason.

-Many companies have severance policies or practices that require them to pay money to employees who they laid off, especially if the layoff occurred during a reduction in force.
+Many employers have severance policies or practices that require them to pay money to employees who they laid off, especially if the layoff occurred during a reduction in force.
 Other employees may be entitled to severance pay if they lose their jobs during a mass layoff based on language in their individual employment contracts.
-Either way, it often is possible to negotiate additional severance, or to improve the terms of the severance offer you have received.
+Either way, our New Jersey reduction in force lawyers may be able to negotiate additional severance, or improve the other terms and requirements of the severance offer you have received.

-The Worker Adjustment and Retraining Notification (WARN) Act requires larger companies in both New Jersey and New York to provide employees at least 60 days' advance notice of an upcoming mass layoff or plant closing.
-Similarly, under the New York State WARN Act, larger companies must give their employees at least 90 days' advance notice before a mass layoff or plant closing.
+In addition, the Worker Adjustment and Retraining Notification ("WARN") Act requires larger companies in both New Jersey and New York to provide employees at least 60 day's advance notice of an upcoming mass layoff or plant closing.
+Similarly, the New York State WARN Act requires larger companies to give their employees at least 90 day's advance notice before a mass layoff or plant closing.

-Please contact us today if you have been adversely impacted by reduction in force and would like to learn more about your legal rights.
-We will listen carefully to the facts, explain your legal rights, and help you understand your options before helping you decide the best course of action and your employer did not provide the required notice, contact an employment lawyer at our firm to discuss your legal rights.
-Our telephone number is (201) 487-2700 in New Jersey, or (212) 398-7100 in New York.
+Please contact us today if you have been adversely impacted by a reduction in force and you would like to learn more about your legal rights.
+We will listen carefully to the facts, explain your legal rights, and help you understand your options before helping you decide the best course of action.
+Our telephone number is (201) 777-2250.